pravega/pravega/documentation/src/docs/metrics.md

 }
 ```

-- `reportSuccessEvent()`: It is used to track the [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) of a successful operation and will record the latency in nanoseconds in the required metric.
+- `reportSuccessEvent()`: Used to track the [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) of a successful operation and will record the latency in nanoseconds in the required metric.
-- `reportFailEvent()`: It is used to track the [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) of a failed operation and will record the latency in nanoseconds in required metric.
+- `reportFailEvent()`: Used to track the [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) of a failed operation and will record the latency in nanoseconds in required metric.
-- `reportSuccessValue()`: It is used to track the [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms) of a success value.
+- `reportSuccessValue()`: Used to track the [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms) of a success value.
-- `reportFailValue()`: It is used to track the [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms) of a failed value.
+- `reportFailValue()`: Used to track the [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms) of a failed value.
-- `toOpStatsData()`:  It is used to support the [JMX](https://metrics.dropwizard.io/3.1.0/manual/core/#jmx) exports and inner tests.
+- `toOpStatsData()`:  Used to support the [JMX](https://metrics.dropwizard.io/3.1.0/manual/core/#jmx) exports and inner tests.
-- `clear`: It is used to clear the stats for this operation.
+- `clear`: Used to clear the stats for this operation.

 ## Metric Logger — Interface DynamicLogger

 The following is an example of a simple interface that exposes only simple type metrics: ([Counter](https://metrics.dropwizard.io/3.1.0/manual/core/#counters)/[Gauge](https://metrics.dropwizard.io/3.1.0/manual/core/#gauges)/[Meter](https://metrics.dropwizard.io/3.1.0/manual/core/#meter)).

 ```java
 public interface DynamicLogger {